-If a permit modification is made at the discretion of the District, the permittee shall be notified in writing of the proposed modification at least 30 days prior to its effective date and shall be informed of the reasons for the changes.
+If a permit modification is made at the discretion of the District, the permittee shall be notified in writing of the proposed modification at least thirty (30) days prior to its effective date and shall be informed of the reasons for the changes.
 Any request for reconsideration shall be made before the effective date of the changes.
 If no responses by the permittees are received after the 30-day period, then the modification is effective immediately.

-4.3.3.f Permit Duration/No Property Interest Acquired
+N. Permit Duration/No Property Interest Acquired

-All Industrial Wastewater Discharge Permits shall be issued for a specified period, not to exceed 5 years, as determined by the District and subject to amendment, revocation, suspension, or termination as provided in these Rules and Regulations.
+All Industrial Wastewater Discharge Permits shall be issued for a specified period, not to exceed five (5) years, as determined by the District and subject to amendment, revocation, suspension, or termination as provided in these Rules and Regulations.
 No Discharger acquires any property interest by virtue of permit approval, and continued approval is expressly contingent upon compliance with all applicable federal, state, and local requirements, including these Rules and Regulations.

-4.3.3.g Limitations on Permit Transfer
+O. Limitations on Permit Transfer